 5. Make Good Choices

 This goes out mostly to the ladies.
 Please, please don’t wander through an unknown city late at night alone.
 It’s almost always a bad idea.
 If you’re dying to go out, find some friends (see point #2), but stay alert and trust your gut!
 And don’t be flashy with your stuff, especially in a developing country.
 Know when it’s time to whip out your shiny iPhone for some photos, and when to tap into your photographic memory instead.
+Check out additional tips on how to stay safe while traveling solo here.

 6. Have a Plan B